DATA Robots FOR EXCELLENCE

 Step 4 - Shown below is an example request for GL balances via a prompt screen with unlimited filters and facility to show valid choices (list of values).
 Select Show GL Account Balances in the My Apps menu.
 Note that the prompts are pre-filled from previous use.

-As best practice, D4E enterprise apps are created with the following capabilities:
+As best practice, D4E enterprise apps are created in the following framework:

 1. Extracting Data From Anywhere (Extract-Transform-Load)

 SQL that is securely stored inside D4E apps are executed against any external ODBC data warehouses/ databases.
 This SQL execution instantly creates Excel sheets that are immediately useful to the end-user as reports.
 SQL code can be entered directly in the app editor or composed first using GUI tools (such as Excel Microsoft Query, MS Access Query Design, or any 3rd-party provided DBMS SQL assistants).